EngineerBetter/concourse-up/README.md

 All flags are optional

-- `--region value`  AWS or GCP region (default: "eu-west-1" on AWS and "europe-west1" on GCP) [$AWS_REGION]
-- `--namespace value` Any valid string that provides a meaningful namespace of the deployment - Used as part of the configuration bucket name [$NAMESPACE].
-    >Note that if namespace has been provided in the initial `deploy` it will be required for any subsequent `concourse-up` calls against the same deployment.
 - `--renew-nats-cert` Rotate the NATS certificate on the director
     >Note that the NATS certificate [is hardcoded to expire after 1 year](https://github.com/cloudfoundry/bosh-cli/blob/master/vendor/github.com/cloudfoundry/config-server/types/certificate_generator.go#L171).
 This command follows [the istructions on bosh.io](https://bosh.io/docs/nats-ca-rotation/) to rotate this certificate. **This operation _will_ cause downtime on your Concourse** as it performs multiple full recreates.
 - `--stage value` Specify a specific stage at which to start the NATS certificate renewal process.
 If not specified, the stage will be determined automatically.
 See the following table for details.